samxiaowastaken/ECIC-Space/ContextForAI.md

 ---

 ## Next Step Actions for AI

-After you saw this context, you **MUST** first ask for the project(s) that the user would like to work on in current session; then, you **MUST ALWAYS** use listRepoFiles to have preview of the project(s) that the user would like to work on.
+After you saw this context, you **MUST** first ask for the project(s) that the user would like to work on in current session; then, you **MUST** use listRepoFiles to have preview of the project(s) that the user would like to work on.